David Satcher Public Health Scholars Program

 - Incoming students from backgrounds underrepresented in health-related sciences

-- There is no separate application; awardees are notified of funding in the spring, after they receive their admissions decision
+Awardees are notified of funding in the spring, after they receive their admissions decision and before April 15.

 Rashad Taylor, M.P.H. candidate, is a student in the Health Policy Track of the MPH program in the class of 2022.
 He received a B.S. in Environmental Sustainability and Technology from Middle Tennessee State University in 2017 before working as a Plant Operator and Lab Technician for Tradebe Treatment and Recycling in Nashville, Tennessee.
 He currently works for the Tennessee Department of Environment and Conservation as an Environmental Scientist, evaluating hazards in residential sites and engaging with firms to ensure compliance with health regulations.
 Rashad hopes to use his M.P.H. degree to develop a career in public service, improving the health of both the natural environment and the people who populate it.